 - Dublin, Ireland

 Famed for its massive contribution to music and literature, the LA Times perfectly captured Dublin’s essence when they wrote that “Even a short stay in Dublin is like walking into literary history, accompanied by music.”
 Ranked 34th in the world for quality of life, newcomers to Dublin will enjoy its friendly and welcoming atmosphere as well as its vast selection of theaters, restaurants and concert halls.

 - Amsterdam, Netherlands

 Coming in at number one, Amsterdam in the Netherlands has long been a cultural hotspot for creative nomads.
-In addition to the high quality of life (the city is ranked 12th in the world), expats will also enjoy the city’s relaxed and open vibe.
-See below for the large amount of cultural activities it offers:
+In addition to the high quality of life (the city is ranked 12th in the world).
+The expats will also enjoy the city’s relaxed and open vibe.
+See below for a large amount of cultural activities it offers:

 Art galleries: 54

 Michelin-starred restaurants: 43